-The sacral chakra is located in the lower belly, close to the sexual organs.
-It is the center of our creativity, sexuality, and emotions.
-It governs our senses, feelings, and sexual experiences, and its element is water, representing the fluidity, flow, and movement of our emotions.
+The sacral chakra is located in the lower belly, close to the reproductive organs.
+It is the center of our creativity, passion, and emotions.
+It governs our senses, feelings, and physical experiences, and its element is water, representing the fluidity, flow, and movement of our emotions.
 The Sanskrit name Svadhishthana translates to place of the self.

 The Sacral Chakra symbol consists of multiple circles, a crescent moon, and six petals on an orange lotus flower.